 The undergraduate program at Hebrew College prepares students to become well-rounded, literate participants in the global community.
 The undergraduate program aims for each student to receive an education of both depth and breadth that builds critical analysis, independent thought, self-expression and the research and writing skills necessary for advanced scholarship and research.
 Our general education requirements, completed prior to enrollment at Hebrew College, ensure adequate breadth with regard to the arts and humanities, the sciences/mathematics and the social sciences.

 Course of Study

 In order to apply to the degree program, students will need to have completed 60 credits of general education in an accredited institution of higher learning other than Hebrew College.
-Both the BAJS (Bachelor of Arts in Jewish Studies) and BJEd (Bachelor of Jewish Education) share the same general education and elective requirements:
+Both the BAJS (Bachelor of Arts in Jewish Studies) and BJEd (Bachelor of Jewish Education) require the same completion of general education requirements before enrollment: